vivek-patel-here/GlobalChat/README.md

 # Backend Project

-This is  a backend project made with node.js , express js , ejs (templates) and ans several other dependencied as follows:
+This is  a backend project made with node.js , express js , ejs (templates) and several other dependencied as follows:

 #1 UUID - to generate univerally unique id for each user..
 #2 method-override - to convert post requests into  patch, put or delete request...